 There is a screening process with a Checklist followed by a full assessment of eligibility which help determine whether or not someone is eligible for NHS Continuing Healthcare.
 More information on these processes is below.

 The assessment process is set out in the National Framework for NHS Continuing Healthcare and NHS funded Nursing Care (Revised 2018).
-Details of the National Framework, associated assessment tools and further information can be found at www.england.nhs.uk/healthcare/
+Details of the National Framework, associated assessment tools and further information can be found on the NHS England website.

 Continuing Care is the name given to care for children and young people with complex needs that cannot be met by existing services in their community.
 This could be as a result of a disability, accident or illness.